 - 130F IFRS 10 and IFRS 11 Joint Arrangements, issued in May 2011, amended paragraph 3(e).
 An entity shall apply that amendment when it applies IFRS 10 and IFRS 11. - 130G IFRS 13, issued in May 2011, amended paragraphs 8, 33, 47, 50, 75, 78, 82, 84, 100 and 124 and deleted paragraphs 39-41 and 130E.
 An entity shall apply those amendments when it applies IFRS 13. - 130H Annual Improvements to IFRSs 2010-2012 Cycle, issued in December 2013, amended paragraph 80.
 An entity shall apply that amendment for annual periods beginning on or after 1 July 2014.
 Earlier application is permitted.
-If an entity applies that amendment for an earlier period it shall disclose that fact. - 1301 An entity shall apply the amendment made by Annual Improvements to IFRSs 2010-2012 Cycle to all revaluations recognised in annual periods beginning on or after the date of initial application of that amendment and in the immediately preceding annual period.
+If an entity applies that amendment for an earlier period it shall disclose that fact. - An entity shall apply the amendment made by Annual Improvements to IFRSs 2010-2012 Cycle to all revaluations recognised in annual periods beginning on or after the date of initial application of that amendment and in the immediately preceding annual period.
 An entity may also present adjusted comparative information for any earlier periods presented, but it is not required to do so.
-If an entity presents unadjusted comparative information that has not been adjusted, state that it has been presented on a different basis and explain that basis. - 130J Clarification of Acceptable Methods of Depreciation and Amortisation (Amendments to IAS 16 and IAS 38), issued in May 2014, amended paragraphs 92 and 98 and added paragraphs 98A-98C.
+If an entity presents unadjusted comparative information for any earlier periods, it shall clearly identify the information that has not been adjusted, state that it has been presented on a different basis and explain that basis. - 130J Clarification of Acceptable Methods of Depreciation and Amortisation (Amendments to IAS 16 and IAS 38), issued in May 2014, amended paragraphs 92 and 98 and added paragraphs 98A-98C.
 An entity shall apply those amendments prospectively for annual periods beginning on or after 1 January 2016.
 Earlier application is permitted.
 If an entity applies those amendments for an earlier period it shall disclose that fact. - 130K IFRS 15 Revenue from Contracts with Customers, issued in May 2014, amended paragraphs 3, 114 and 116.
 An entity shall apply those amendments when it applies IFRS 15. - 130L IFRS 16, issued in January 2016, amended paragraphs 3, 6, 113 and 114.
-An entity shall apply those amendments when it applies IFRS 16. - 130M [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.]
+An entity shall apply those amendments when it applies IFRS 16. - 130M IFRS 17, issued in May 2017, amended paragraph 3.
+Amendments to IFRS 17, issued in June 2020, further amended paragraph 3.
+An entity shall apply that amendment when it applies IFRS 17.